Why Kyrgyzstan?

 Where Beauty Has No Name

 Kyrgyzstan.
-Mysterious.
-Relentlessly rugged.
+Unknown.
+Relentlessly harsh.
 Unthinkably beautiful.
-A land untouched by the tourist tide, where even the locals seldom venture.
-Some of its most stunning places didn't even have names until recently.
+A country untouched by the tourist crowds, where even locals rarely wander.
+That's why some of its most beautiful places until recently didn't even have names.

-Yet there, we will be in experienced hands.
-We’ll be accompanied by documentary filmmaker Martin Grahowski, the creator of the film Kyrgyzstan – A Cinematic Diary.
-We will wander among majestic mountains and dizzying valleys, sprawling lakes and mighty rivers.
-We’ll watch the flight of hunting eagles and get lost in the vast expanses.
+However, we will be in experienced hands there.
+We’ll be in the company of videographer Martin Grahovski, the creator of the film Kyrgyzstan – A Cinematic Diary.
+We'll roam among majestic mountains and dizzying valleys, vast lakes and mighty rivers.
+We'll watch the flight of hunting eagles and lose ourselves in the boundless expanses.
 To find ourselves again.

-And, captivated by the colours of the endless wilderness, where wild horses and Kyrgyz nomads roam, we will dream of the next time when we dive into the fantastic landscapes of the Central Asian country, whose name translates to Land of the Forty Tribes.
+And, captivated by the colours of the endless wilderness, where wild horses and Kyrgyz nomads roam, we will dream of the next time when we'll immerse ourselves in the fantastic landscapes of the Central Asian country, whose name translates to Land of the Forty Tribes.

 Is this journey meant for you?